Frank Tyler 1976 - 2020 - Obituary

-Frank Hendrix Tyler III, 44, passed in his sleep on Tuesday, Aug.
-18, 2020 in West Monroe, La.
-Frank, son of Frank Hendrix Tyler and Sandy Johnson Matthews was born on Jan.
-17, 1976, in Kingsville, Texas.
+Frank Hendrix Tyler, III, 44, passed in his sleep on Tuesday, August 18, 2020 in West Monroe, Louisiana.
+Frank son of Frank Hendrix Tyler and Sandy Johnson Matthews was born on January 17, 1976, in Kingsville, Texas.

-Visitation will begin Friday, Aug.
-21, 2020, from 5 p.m. until 8 p.m., at Dry Creek Baptist Church in Dry Creek, La.
-Funeral services will be Saturday, Aug.
-22, 2020, at 10 a.m., at Dry Creek Baptist Church in Dry Creek, La. with the Rev. Charlie Bailey officiating.
-Interment will follow at Dry Creek Cemetery, Dry Creek, La.
+Visitation will begin Friday, August 21, 2020, from 5:00 PM until 8:00 PM, at Dry Creek Baptist Church in Dry Creek, LA.
+Funeral services will be Saturday, August 22, 2020, at 10:00 AM, at Dry Creek Baptist Church in Dry Creek, LA with Rev. Charlie Bailey officiating.
+Interment will follow at Dry Creek Cemetery, Dry Creek, LA.

 Frank graduated from East Beauregard High School.
 He was an industrial pipe welder and supervisor, working primary in the Gulf Coast area.